 Like a Perception Kayak, the Pelican Maxim 100X is absolutely one of the best kayaks in its class.
 It’s lightweight, easy to handle, and performs really well in the ocean.
 This is thanks to the shallow V Chine hull design that provides a good level of maneuverability.
 It’s stable without compromising the kayak’s performance.

 This kayak comfortably seats a single person in the spacious cockpit.
-There is a luxurious Ergoform seating system, complete with a padded backrest and seat cushion.
+There is a luxurious Ergoform seating system with a padded backrest and seat cushion.
 This is all fully adjustable.
-The cockpit also features a table with a bottle holder, as well as molded footrests for better racing and comfort.
+The cockpit also features a table with a bottle holder and molded footrests for better racing and comfort.

 Storage space is plentiful on this kayak, with a front storage hatch and a back storage platform.
 The front hatch is securely fastened with a bungee cord, while the back platform includes a mesh cover.
 You can easily carry everything you need for a surf kayak adventure.

 Overall, this kayak is comfortable, easy to transport, and performs well in the surf.
 The ideal single-person ocean kayak.

 Aquaglide Navarro 130 Convertible Surf Kayak (Best Inflatable Option)

 - Velcro seat and footrest adjustment straps